simonberner/gilded-rose-refactoring-kata-python/README.md

 ## Tips

+- As you go on, ask the following: are we tidying (changing the structure of) the code or are we refactoring ( changing the behaviour of) the code?
-- While refactoring try to take small steps, don't rush ahead and run your Tests after each change
+- While tidying and refactoring try to take small steps, don't rush ahead and run your Tests after each change

 ## History of the Kata